Before today, one of Kamani Johnson’s most famous moments was falling asleep at a restaurant table in L.A. as a younger teen.

 “We are in the process of gathering more information from the proper authorities.
 His status with the team will be determined once we have made a thorough review of the information.”

-New Razorback Trey Wade
+Razorback Transfer Trey Wade

-Just this week, Musselman signed the 6’6″, 220 pound Trey Wade, a two-year starter at Wichita State after playing a season-each at UTEP and South Plains (Texas) Junior College.
+Also in June 2021, Musselman signed the 6’6″, 220 pound Trey Wade, a two-year starter at Wichita State after playing a season-each at UTEP and South Plains (Texas) Junior College.
 He appeared in 52 games with 47 starts for the Shockers and averaged 7.1 points and 5.5 rebounds for his career.

 Last season, Wade averaged 6.8 points and a team-high 5.6 rebounds for WSU’s 2020-21 American Athletic Conference Championship squad that earned an at-large bid to the NCAA tournament.